Electricity procedure – Issue 4 – May 2018

 This procedure applies to any exposure to electrical danger from work with, on or near electrical systems.
 In particular, it deals with ensuring that electrical systems are properly designed, constructed and installed to appropriate standards, used safely within those design parameters and then maintained, inspected and tested in accordance with HCC or industry standards.
 Day-to-day work with normal electrical appliances and equipment will be subject to risk assessments conducted in accordance with the Corporate Health & Safety Procedure for Risk Assessment.

-This procedure focusses on the risk of injury, meaning:
+This procedure focuses on the risk of injury, meaning:

 - electric shock